 In 2018, the students were awarded with the Best Schools Environmental project by the Westmeath County Council at Belvedere House, Mullingar.

 In 2019, the group were recognised as an ‘Outstanding Group’ at a national level by Volunteers Ireland for their outstanding contribution to the maintenance and development of the Sensory Garden.

 In 2020, the project was one of the five groups selected in the community services category of the regional Garda Youth Awards.

-The MCS students give regular tours to create awareness of benefits of the garden, including tours with groups with impaired senses linked with NCBI.
+The Moate Community School students give regular tours to create awareness of benefits of the garden, including tours with groups with impaired senses linked with NCBI.

-When asked about the project, one of the students said on this ‘For us as young people, we are delighted to have the opportunity to be able to meet and make friends with the young adults of St Hilda’s in such a fun and relaxed environment, working on our activities in the garden.
+When asked about the project, one of the students said “For us as young people, we are delighted to have the opportunity to be able to meet and make friends with the young adults of St Hilda’s in such a fun and relaxed environment, working on our activities in the garden.”

-Funding for the Sensory Garden has come from various fundraisers: Halloween Spooktakular and Christmas Experience, National Lottery and Moate Vintner’s Group.
-Midland Amenity Park at Dún Na Sí, Moate acknowledges with gratitude the contribution of local individuals and groups:- Moate Community School, St Hilda’s Services, Tús Nua RehabCare (Tullamore), Frank Kelly (FK Developments), Caroline O’Dowd (O’Dowd Nurseries), Olive Quinn, Community Employment Workers in the park and Moate Men’s Shed.
+Funding for the Sensory Garden has come from various fundraisers: Halloween Spooktacular and Christmas Experience, The National Lottery and Moate Vintner’s Group.
+Midland Amenity Park at Dún Na Sí acknowledges with gratitude the contribution of local individuals and groups: – Moate Community School, St Hilda’s Services, Tús Nua RehabCare (Tullamore), Frank Kelly (FK Developments), Caroline O’Dowd (O’Dowd Nurseries, Mount Temple), Olive Quinn, Community Employment workers in the park and Moate Men’s Shed.